My daily routine

 - Studying

-If I have a project and I need to prioritize it, I open Things and perform what to do from a set of preplanned actions prepared during the weekly review.
+If I decide to prioritize a project instead, I open Things and perform what to do from a set of preplanned actions prepared during the weekly review.

-When there are no important projects to move, I focus on studying.
-I perform the following actions:
+When there are no writings or projects to work on, I study by performing the following actions:

-- Perform contemplative reading outlined in my reading process.
+- Perform contemplative reading and studying outlined in my reading process.

-While the majority of my afternoons is unstructured time, I try to accomplish the following:
+While the majority of my afternoon is unstructured time, I try to accomplish the following:

 - Back up photos.